 - Do not touch your face, especially your eyes, nose, or mouth.

 - Wear a face mask as a voluntary protective measure.

 - Wash or sanitize your hands frequently.
 When washing your hands, make sure you do so for at least 20 seconds after every visit to an outdoor facility.

-- Try to avoid popular trails.
-Instead, use your own local trails or nearby walking and biking infrastructure that’s close to home.
+- Popular trails are likely to be more crowded, so use precautions and social distance.
+Make more use of your own local trails or nearby walking and biking infrastructure that’s close to home.

 - Stay home if you exhibit any symptoms of illness.